Why Canonical Rounds Fail for Optimal Byzantine Resilience: (Binding) Gather Algorithm

-The algorithm we describe is based on~\cite{SternA2024,SternA2021}.
+The gather algorithm we describe is based on~\cite{SternA2024,SternA2021}.
 Initially, each process disseminates its input value using an instance of a reliable broadcast primitive with itself as the designated sender; these are ``phase 1'' messages.
 Processes then wait to accept $n-f$ phase 1 messages from the reliable broadcast instances.
 As asynchrony can cause different processes to accept messages in different orders, no common core of size $n-f$ can be guaranteed yet and so processes proceed by exchanging messages over point-to-point channels, i.e., not via reliable broadcast.
 Each process $p_i$ sends a ``phase 2'' message, which contains the set $T_i$ of (process id, value) pairs obtained from the first $n-f$ phase 1 messages it has accepted.
 Process $p_i$ {\em approves} a phase 2 (or larger) message when it has also accepted (via reliable broadcast) all the values contained in the message; after approving $n-f$ phase 2 messages, it computes the union $U_i$ of all the sets in these messages.
-At this point, as shown in Proposition~\ref{prop:gather:not common}, a common core is still not guaranteed for $f \ge 2$, so processes continue for another phase\footnote{The special case when $f = 1$ and $n = 4$ is addressed in Section~\ref{sec:corner}.}.
+At this point, a common core is still not guaranteed so processes continue for another phase.
 Process $p_i$ sends a ``phase 3'' message containing $U_i$ and after approving $n-f$ phase 3 messages, it computes the union $V_i$ of all the sets in these message.
 As shown in Lemma~\ref{lemma:gather:common_core}, a common core is now guaranteed.
 However, the {\it binding} common core property is not guaranteed and requires one final phase.
 Process $p_i$ sends a ``phase 4'' message containing $V_i$ and after approving $n-f$ phase 4 messages, it computes the union $W_i$ of all the sets in these messages.
 Lemma~\ref{lemma:gather:binding} shows that the binding property is now ensured.

 The pseudocode for the gather algorithm is presented in Algorithm~\ref{alg:binding_gather}.
 Three threads run concurrently on each process.
 One thread handles the acceptance of messages sent using the reliable broadcast instances.
 Another thread handles the receipt of messages sent on the point-to-point channels.
 The main thread starts when the algorithm is invoked.
 Every time a message is accepted in the reliable broadcast thread or received in the point-to-point channels thread, the condition for the current wait-until statement in the main thread is evaluated.
 Thus, progress can be made in the main thread either when a reliable broadcast message is accepted, possibly causing more pairs to be accepted and thus more previously received messages to be approved, or when a point-to-point channel message is received, possibly causing the number of approved messages received to increase.